chiachunho1997/botnana-book/en-us/ethercat-master-tutorial.md

 ### Check the status of EtherCAT and slaves

-TODO, Please check IgH EtherCAT master's manual.
+TODO, please check IgH EtherCAT master's manual.